 Cool number plate!

 A little bit about our BMW R1250RT.
 Fully loaded with its wide spread of torque and agile handling meant it was still a lot of fun on the climb and decent, feeling safe and secure at all times.
-We already knew that the bike is very capable as a tourer, comfortably covering big miles in a day almost regardless of the weather, and then be fun when you get somewhere interesting, and this afternoon on the Otztal Glacier Road proved it's agility and performance.
+We already knew that the bike is very capable as a tourer, comfortably covering big miles in a day almost regardless of the weather, and then be fun when you get somewhere interesting is quite a feat, as this afternoon on the Otztal Glacier Road most certainly proved it's agility and performance.

 Camera kit: - Canon EOS M6 + EF-M 22mm & EF85mm (with adapter) Lens; DJI Mini 3 Pro drone, and an old iPhone.